Servideska/HPC/doc.zih.tu-dresden.de/docs/software/utilities.md

 marie_is_testing: 1 windows (created Tue Mar 29 19:06:26 2022) [105x32]
 ```

 ## Working with Large Archives and Compressed Files

 ### Parallel Gzip Decompression

-There is a plethora of gzip tools but none of them can fully utilize multiple cores.
+There is a plethora of `gzip` tools but none of them can fully utilize multiple cores.
-The fastest single-core decoder is igzip from the
+The fastest single-core decoder is `igzip` from the
 [Intelligent Storage Acceleration Library](https://github.com/intel/isa-l.git).
-In tests, it can reach ~500 MB/s compared to ~200 MB/s for the system-default gzip.
+In tests, it can reach ~500 MB/s compared to ~200 MB/s for the system-default `gzip`.
 If you have very large files and need to decompress them even faster, you can use
 [pragzip](https://github.com/mxmlnkn/pragzip).
 Currently, it can reach ~1.5 GB/s using a 12-core processor in the above-mentioned tests.